bitcoinerlab/miniscript/README.md

 The objects returned in the `nonMalleableSats`, `malleableSats` and `unknownSats` arrays consist of the following properties:

-- `witness`: a string with the witness script.
+- `witness`: a string with the script witness.
 - `nSequence`: an integer representing the nSequence value, if needed.
 - `nLockTime`: an integer representing the nLockTime value, if needed.